longcnttbkhn/longcnttbkhn.github.io/README.md

 1. Install [Jekyll](https://jekyllrb.com) and [Bundler](https://bundler.io/).
 2. Clone the forked repo on your machine
 3. Enter the cloned folder via terminal and run `bundle install`
-4. Then run `bundle exec jekyll serve`
+4. Then run `bundle exec jekyll serve --livereload`
 5. Open it in your browser: `http://localhost:4000`
 6. Do you want an admin panel to edit your posts?
 You can install this plugin [jekyll-admin](https://jekyll.github.io/jekyll-admin/).